 Let’s first start with the glaringly obvious issue with cheap leggings.
 If you’re paying $5, $10, $15 for a pair of leggings, you can bet your bottom dollar that the person who made those leggings probably did not receive a fair wage and almost certainly wasn’t working in the best of factory conditions.

 Second, because they are so cheap, you can also put money on the fact that they probably aren’t going to last you very long.
 Once upon a time before I started on this little journey to become a better consumer, I bought a pair of those $5 leggings from H&M. And they lasted exactly one wash before the seams started to fall apart and the fabric started to wear through.
-Hello disposable clothing going darn near direct from store to landfill.
+Hello disposable clothing — going darn near directly from the store to the landfill.

 Third, most leggings are made from either one or a combination of multiple synthetic materials.
 A large majority of leggings are made using nylon.
 Nylon is a synthetic man-made fiber, or thermoplastic, derived from petrochemicals (yay, oil!).
 Nylon production creates nitrous oxide, a greenhouse gas that is a hefty contributor to climate change.
 The process is also very energy and water intensive and because nylon is not suited to natural dyes, dyeing the fabric is a significant contributor to water pollution.